Chadius/teros-ebiten-prototypes/README.md

 - q direction is from left to right.
 Positive values move right.
 - r direction is diagonal, from up-left to down-right.
 Positive values move down-right.

+## mapscroll
+Scroll the screen around the map by moving the mouse around the edge.
+There are two scroll speeds based on getting close to 10% near the edge and again near 5%.
+Also loads all tiles onto the screen.

 # Planned demo notes

-### 2) Scrolling Image

-Scroll by moving the mouse near the edges of the screen.

-You should be able to move the camera around.

-The first pass will just show the cameras coordinates in debug test.

-The second pass will superimpose some large picture so you can see the scroll in action.

 ### 3) UI Widgets